MartinW623/EC601-Project2/README.md

 ### User stories：

-As a social science researcher, I want to study the emotions expressed by the messages sent by the public on public platforms.
+As a social science researcher, I want to study the views and attitudes of the public when social issue occurrs.

 As a parent, I want to judge whether my children who have just entered elementary school will be exposed to electronic devices and social media in advance will be badly affected and induced.

-As a politician, I hope to know what the public is most concerned about and what the mainstream views of different politicians and events are.
+As a politician, I hope to know what the public most concern about and what the mainstream views of different politicians and events are.

 As a company's decision-maker, I hope that after our company launches a new product, we can get the most authentic user experience from the public.